tarantool/doc/doc/2.1/reference/reference_lua/swim.rst

         secret and should never be stored hardcoded in source code.

-        key_size (integer) -- size of the key in bytes. key_size is key is cdata. key_size is optional if key is string, and if key_size is shorter than than actual key size then the key is truncated
+        key_size (integer) -- size of the key in bytes. key_size is mandatory if key is cdata. key_size is optional if key is string, and if key_size is shorter than than actual key size then the key is truncated.

         ``algo`` and ``mode`` and ``key`` and ``key_size`` should be the same for all SWIM instances, so that members can understand